netxms/netxms-doc/admin/data-collection.rst

       as a status, that participate in object status calculation.
 Such kind of DCI should return integer number from 0 till 4 representing object status.
     - Related object - object that is related to collected DCI.
-Related object can be set by instance discovery filter script by using `Instance()` function and accessed in NXSL from DCI object.
+Related object can be set by instance discovery filter script and accessed in NXSL from DCI object.

 .. figure:: _images/dci_other_opt_page.png